de-taylor/WGU-Capstone-BSDA/README.md

 ## Data Acquisition

-Per the Terms of Use for the Federal Reserve of St. Louis' FERD API, the following must be prominently displayed on this document: "This project uses the FRED® API but is not endorsed or certified by the Federal Reserve Bank of St. Louis."
+Per the Terms of Use for the Federal Reserve of St. Louis' FRED API, the following must be prominently displayed on this document: "This project uses the FRED® API but is not endorsed or certified by the Federal Reserve Bank of St. Louis."